Fungus That Eats Fungus Could Help Coffee Farmers

 “This would be one of the next important steps in this research, since yield of coffee (or revenue) matters most for the smallholder coffee farmers.
 Interestingly, Ethiopia does not seem to have as big a problem with coffee leaf rust as other coffee-producing countries—and it would be interesting to find out if the hyperparasite may be an explanation for this difference.
 It is also important to note that the effect of coffee leaf rust in this landscape might change with the current global climate change,” says Beyene Zewdie, who recently defended his thesis on the ecology of coffee diseases in Ethiopia at the Department of Ecology, Environment and Plant Sciences (DEEP) at Stockholm University.

 More detailed experimental studies are needed to explore the relationships between the rust and the hyperparasite.
-This could enable coffee growers to utilize the hyperparasite as a for the rust in more intensively managed plantations where the epidemics are highly problematic.
+This could enable coffee growers to utilize the hyperparasite as a biological control for the coffee leaf rust in more intensively managed plantations where the rust epidemics are highly problematic.